Try grilled zucchini as an easy and delicious side! Perfectly done in ten minutes and you won’t believe how good it is.

 - Grilled pesto pizza — with 5 ingredients

 - Preheat grill to medium heat (350-400ºF).
-Slice zucchini from top to bottom into quarter inch slices, about 3-4 slices, depending on size of zucchini. .
+Slice zucchini from top to bottom into quarter inch slices, about 3 to 4 slices, depending on size of zucchini. .

 - Brush with olive oil on both sides and sprinkle with salt, pepper, and oregano.

-- Grill for 5 minutes, flip, and grill for another 4-5 minutes or until desired tenderness is achieved.
+- Grill for 5 minutes, flip, and grill for another 4 to 5 minutes or until desired tenderness is achieved.
 Best served immediately.

 - Use yellow summer squash instead of zucchini, or combine the two.